 of his or her vehicle.
 Parking Operations employees may hear the appeal and have the

 authority to waive the fee if they believe the person's appeal has merit.
 A person

 whose oral appeal is denied is required to pay the necessary fees.
 A person whose

-oral appeal is not granted may file a written appeal to the University Parking, Traffic
+oral appeal is not granted may file a written appeal to the Student Government Association

-& Safety Committee within 7 days of the date the vehicle was released.
-If the appeal
+within 7 days of the date the vehicle was released.
+If the appeal to the Student Government

 The following areas on campus are designated as restricted parking areas subject to

 the use of wheel-locks in which parking is allowed only with the appropriate permit: